fotinakis/swagger-blocks/README.md

 #### Overriding attributes

-If certain attributes must be customized on-the-fly, (eg. a dynamic subdomain for the host) you can merge a hash containing the customized values on the returned JSON file.
-You can wrap ```build_root_json``` inside your own class:
+If certain attributes must be customized on-the-fly, you can merge a hash containing the customized values on the returned JSON.
+You can wrap ```build_root_json``` inside your own method:

 ```Ruby
 def build_and_override_root_json(overrides = {})